wishabi/github-actions/README.md

 ![tmate connection info](./tmate1.png)

-When you're ready to complete your SSH session, enter the command `touch continue` when you are in your root or home directory.
 Note that *only the person who kicked off the workflow* will have access.
 In normal cases this will be the committer.
 You can re-run the job manually to give access to yourself if you are not the committer.

 By default tmate sessions are **disabled** because they will cause your jobs to look like they're hanging for 10 minutes after they've failed.
 You can set the `enable_tmate` parameter to enable them.